boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    out-profile traffic, as discussed in {{sec-inbound-edge-resource-control}}.

-   Provider network edge resources are controlled in a granular, fine-grained manner, with dedicated resource allocation for each IETF Network Slice.
+   Provider network edge resources are controlled in a granular, fine-grained manner, with dedicated resource allocation for each RFC XXXX Network Slice.
 The resource control/enforcement happens at each SDP in two
    directions: inbound and outbound.